J-Palomino/trifecta/WORKING_CONFIGURATION.md

-# Working TreeTee Configuration
+# Working DaisyChain Configuration

 **Date**: 2025-11-04
 **Status**: ✅ WORKING - Agents connecting successfully

 ## Summary

-TreeTee is successfully deployed on Railway with Linux agents connecting properly.
+DaisyChain is successfully deployed on Railway with Linux agents connecting properly.
 The key to WAN mode was adding `certUrl` to the domain configuration.

 ## Working Configuration